wearefuturegov/futuregov-technology/README.md

 * the Heroku URL is set as an **authorised domain**
 * the **authorised javascript origin** is set
 * the **authorised redirect URI** is set

+If you have issues, make sure that both the ruby and nodejs buildpacks exist in the Heroku app.